 The Skyscraper Technique is a simple link building technique named by Brian Dean.

-All you need to do is to find the best article on a certain topic and write an even better piece of content covering the topic.
+All you need to do is to find the best article on a certain topic and write a better piece of content.
 Then contact all the websites linking to your competitor and ask them to link to you instead.